alexeyneu/tool3/tool3/ReadMe.txt

 tool3.rc
     This is a listing of all of the Microsoft Windows resources that the program uses.
-It includes the icons, bitmaps, and cursors that are stored in the RES subdirectory.
 This file can be directly edited in Microsoft Visual C++.
 Your project resources are in 1033.

-res\tool3.ico
-    This is an icon file, which is used as the application's icon.
-This icon is included by the main resource file tool3.rc.

 res\tool3.rc2
     This file contains resources that are not edited by Microsoft